This man lost a bassoon that was 'a part of' him. Now his friends are raising money to replace it | CBC News

-Friends come together to raise $10K to replace local busker's stolen bassoon
+Friends come together to raise $10K to replace local busker's missing bassoon

-Jeff Burke was on his way home Jan.
-5 when his instruments were stolen

 Jeff Burke is missing something central to his very being — a bassoon the Toronto street musician and subway busker describes as "a part of me."